MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wpa-sae-authentication.md

 ### (Re)Association following SAE exchange

 This is normally the first association attempt to an SAE network.
-The driver sets the SAE AKM in the RSN IE in the Association REquest frame.
+The driver sets the SAE AKM in the RSN IE in the Association Request frame.

 ### (Re)Association using PMKID